536. Jacobus MOL was born about 1680. The passenger

 prisoner by the Indians while drinking of its water."
 The fact he was

-prisoner is verified in the Johnson Papers." --"Mull Family,"
+prisoner is verified in the Johnson Papers." --"Mull Family," by

 Harris